tyreepearson/field-workshops-terraform/docs/index.md

 ???

-Policy sets are a group of policies, this is usually brought in with a vcs repo. in this repo you have to have at least one file called the sentinel.hcl which specifies the
+Policy sets are a group of policies, this is usually brought in with a vcs repo. in this repo you have to have at least one file called the sentinel.hcl which specifies the enforcement level as well.

 ---
 name: policy-sets